frida/frida-website/_i18n/en/_docs/footprint.md

-We put a lot of effort into making sure that Frida can scale from desktops all the way down to embedded systems with limited resources.
+We put a lot of effort into making sure that Frida can scale from desktops all the way down to embedded systems.

 While our prebuilt binaries ship with all features enabled, building Frida yourself means you can tailor it to your needs and build significantly smaller